-At Lytle, Tate & Stamper, we have a long standing history of providing dental implants patients in Pasadena, Glendale, and La Canada with the highest quality care.
+At Lytle, Tate & Stamper, we have a long-standing history of providing dental implants patients in Pasadena with the highest quality care.
 With our three conveniently located modern facilities, advanced dental technologies, and added efficiencies like dedicated Implant Coordinators, we are equipped and ready to serve you.
 Patients often want to know what’s involved in our dental implant procedures, so let’s take a closer look at what you can expect.

 Your Initial Consultation

-The first step for Pasadena, Glendale, and La Canada dental implants patients is the initial consultation.
+The first step for Pasadena dental implants patients is the initial consultation.
 During this stage, your dentist will do the following to determine if you’re a good candidate for dental implants:

 - Imaging: X-rays will be taken of your mouth.
 Impressions of your teeth may also be taken for modeling purposes.

-- Analysis: Your dentist will analyze the area(s) of your mouth that are missing teeth and determine which type of replacement teeth is best for you.
+- Analysis: Your dentist will analyze the area(s) of your mouth that are missing teeth and determine which type of replacement teeth is recommended for you.

 - Review: Your medical history will be reviewed to ensure you have no health conditions that could preclude you from being and implant treatment candidate.